cybozu-go/moco/docs/design.md

 ### How to collect metrics for Prometheus

-To avoid unncessary restart when the operator is updated, we prepare external Pods which collect prometheus metrics over network.
+To avoid unnecessary restart when the operator is upgraded, we prepare external Pods which collect mysqld metrics over the network, and export them as Prometheus metrics.

 The detail is TBD.